monahidalgo/endangered-organisms-tracker-2/docs/index.md

 Photographs of Animal species in the areas the animal roams.
 In Plant Life there are sevaral endangered species.

-## Intended Users & user stories
+## Intended Users & User stories

-* Students and which would be College students doing research for class.
+* Students will use the App. which would be College students doing research for class.
-    > A student found useful details in the App. that pertained to the Endangered Species she was researching for her class project.
+    > As a student I found the App. useful in locating images pertained to the Endangered Species I was researching for for my class project.

 * Professional people will use this App.
 Biologist, Scientists, Photographers, Land Management for National Parks can use this app. to help them identify the species they are wanting to see in the App. for their concerns.
+    > I work in Land Management ...
 ## Functionality

 * The App. will have photographs for the user to see and download with up to date information of weather conditions of the region/area for that kind of species they search for.
 There will be a GPS tracker for the Endangered Species listed and with up to date details.
 There will be a comment section.